huangderek02/MarketStructure/items/report.md

 [Decision making]

 * When the group member has issues or needs to make a decision that is open ended, we will reach consensus and solve the issue by majority vote.
-The group member who requires a decison to be made should contact the other members in the group chat or next meeting.
+The group member who requires a decision to be made should contact the other members in the group chat or next meeting.

 [Not meeting expected deadlines]